0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

-// [ ] TODO: replace 35-56-62 with correct link
-// [ ] Add reference to JS usage of this library

 # Request API

 The first step of interacting with a wallet involves presenting a request.
 In this tutorial, we will explain the difference between two types of requests: **Basic Auth Request** and **Query-based Request**.